dustinphilipp/Inventory_Management_System/README.md

 Likewise, should anyone come across this and see potential for optimization, I will check and am thankful for every contribution.

 ## Todo
+* Add unnecessary files and folders to .gitignore
 * Travis CI integration
 * Input validation / sanitation by either:
     * form presubmit validation